idio-lang/DIPS/source/implementing-idio/compound-types/arrays.rst

 * ``asize`` being the allocated size

-* ``usize`` being the used size, or user-visible size -- technically the index of the last in-use index plus one
+* ``usize`` being the used size, or user-visible size -- technically the index of the last "in-use" index plus one

 * ``dv`` is the default value